akxen/dispatch-api-docs/website/docs/case-studies/price-volatility/price-volatility.md

 # Price volatility

 ## Overview
 Over the span of two hours on 17 November 2020 South Australian dispatch prices increased from 45 $/MWh to over 250 $/MWh before falling to 62 $/MWh.
-The following analysis uses the NEMDE API to explore the underlying factors responsible for this price volatility.
+The following analysis uses the Dispatch API to explore the underlying factors responsible for this price volatility.

 ## Analysis
 Dispatch prices for the period under investigation are shown in Figure 1.
 When examining the historical price series from 5.10pm to 5.45pm there appears be no indication that South Australian dispatch prices are on the verge of experiencing significant volatility over the following hour.
 Were the price movements from 5.50pm to 6.45pm due to a contingency event, or were there changes occurring to system dynamics in the lead up to 5.50pm that only began to be reflected in prices at 5.55pm?
 Sensitivity analyses can assist in answering these questions by estimating the prices that would be realised under different operating scenarios.